EliSacch/PizzaTruck/README.md

 - The code to display the intro message as typwriter was taken from the [Learn Learn Scratch Tutorial](https://www.youtube.com/watch?v=2h8e0tXHfk0)

+- The code to clear the terminal was taken from the following article on [Stackoverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)

 ### Content